How we gather evidence in our regulatory and disciplinary investigations

 We need to collect evidence for the many different types of cases we deal with.
 For example:

-- We need to understand the facts of cases so that we can decide whether someone has breached our rules.
+- We need to understand the facts of cases so that we can decide if someone has breached our Standards and Regulations.

 - We may need to decide whether there is reason to suspect dishonesty or other serious concerns that may lead us to close down a law firm.